subtotechnoblade/Grok_Alpha_Zero/README.md

 Slow AlphaZero development, done the right way.
 Hopefully full stack.
 The strongest AI in history vs worst programmer in the modern era.

-Anti Ian repo
+Partially Anti Ian repo
-No Ians beyond this point
+Only the original Ians beyond this point

 Important files are organized into three categories.